Frequently Asked Questions

 We've been doing the following things with individuals and teams to help them make better products:

 We help individuals and teams address skills gaps in communication, collaboration, and creative thinking.
 We do this by conducting training and team-building workshops with hands-on modules for group creativity and problem solving, learning from failure, refining presentation skills, fostering effective critique, having productive conflict, and drawing out tangible support for decision making in an organization.
 We also provide 1:1 coaching and advising to help team members improve in these skills.
+This draws on the material in our new book Turning People into Teams.

 We provide process analysis for product teams to figure out what’s working and what isn’t, so that teams don’t lose the former by fixing the latter.
 This is about preserving the balance between culture and change orders, between ethos and error meetings, between joie de vivre and JIRA tickets.
 This is often initiated by executive teams and product groups, but we’ve also done this work with nonprofits and colleges.